The Truth About Your Child’s Vaccinations

 Immunizations Help Prevent Serious Illness in Children

-“Diseases like polio and measles, which are now rare in the U.S., can begin to spread again if people don’t get vaccinated.
-These diseases still circulate because there are unvaccinated people.
-And with some diseases, all it takes is one case to cause concern in a community,” said Andi Shane, MD, MPH, System Medical Director, Infectious Diseases.
+“Diseases like polio and measles, which are becoming more frequent in the U.S., are causing illness as they infect unvaccinated and nonimmune people.
+And with some diseases, all it takes is one case to cause an outbreak in a community,” said Andi Shane, MD, MPH, System Medical Director, Infectious Diseases.
+“Immunizations both keep your child from becoming ill and prevent them from spreading a vaccine-preventable bacteria or virus to others.”
 The measles virus is one of the most contagious viruses and spreads quickly among people who are not immune.
+The best way to protect children from experiencing a serious infection is to receive recommended vaccinations when they are available.

 Yes.
 Vaccines are some of the safest and most effective medications we have.

-All vaccines are tested before being recommended for use by the U.S. Food and Drug Administration (FDA) and the Centers for Disease Control and Prevention (CDC).
+In the U.S., all vaccines are tested before being recommended for use by the U.S. Food and Drug Administration (FDA) and the Centers for Disease Control and Prevention (CDC).
 Most vaccines contain a dead or weakened form of the disease-causing virus or bacteria.
 Vaccines are designed to make the immune system think that it has been exposed to a bacteria or virus, so that the body creates antibodies.
-This helps protect the vaccinated person when they are exposed to someone with that bacteria or virus.
+Antibodies protect the vaccinated person when they are exposed to someone with that bacteria or virus.
+There is a greater risk of having complications from a natural infection than from vaccination.

 No. It’s important to talk to your child’s doctor about your child’s immunization schedule.
 Changing the vaccine schedule means delaying protection and may mean that your child will need more shots.
-Vaccines are studied along with other vaccines so that they can be reviewed in the way they would be given to a child in the real world.
+Many vaccines, like COVID and flu vaccines, can be given at the same time as each other and with other vaccines.

 No. Many studies have been done to evaluate the safety of giving a child multiple vaccines.
-A child’s immune system is exposed to many more antigens (substances that cause your body to have an immune response and create antibodies) in everyday life than what they will receive through the immunization schedule.
+A child’s immune system is exposed to many more antigens (substances that cause your body to have an immune response and create antibodies) in everyday life than what they will receive from vaccines on their immunization schedule.

 No. Many scientific studies have continued to show that vaccines do not cause Autism Spectrum Disorder.

-In the age of social media, it’s easy to be exposed to false information, so it’s even more important that you make sure your sources of information on vaccines are factual.
 Your child’s pediatrician is your first source of reliable information.
-They are required to give you written information on the benefits and risks of each immunization before your child is vaccinated.
-Reading this material can help you make a well-informed decision.
+They are required to make sure that you understand the benefits and risks of each immunization before your child is vaccinated.
+Asking questions can help you make a well-informed decision.
+Additional sources of information include the American Academy of Pediatrics and CDC Vaccine Resources.

 What vaccinations does my child need?

-Your child will receive most of their childhood vaccines by the time they are six years old.
+Your child will receive most of their childhood vaccines by the time they are 6 years old.
 Many vaccines are given more than once, at different ages and in different combinations.

 You can also download an easy-to-read immunization schedule and record form from the CDC.